 - (ii) Tourists.
 The unique history and unusual beauty of the island have always attracted a number of tourists.
-Before the 1939-45 War, the only means of transport to the island was by ship, but the building of the aerodrome in 1943 made the island far more accessible and a tourist industry has developed which is at present limited only by the accommodation available.
-Approximately 120 can now be catered for. - (iii) Government Instrumentalities.
-A large proportion of the population is employed by Commonwealth Government instrumentalities, namely:-Department of Civil Aviation, Norfolk Island Administration, Overseas Telecommunications Commission and Department of the Interior (Meteorological Branch).
-The bulk of the finance for the operation of these instrumentalities is supplied by the Commonwealth Government and this greatly increases the income of the island.

-5. Trade, Transport and Communication.-Imports to Norfolk Island in 1938-39 amounted to £27,590, mainly from Australia.
-Since the 1939-45 War, they have risen from £32,402 in 1945-46 to £286,688 in 1958-59.
-In 1958-59, the major proportion (£264,944 or 92 per cent.) still came from Australia, while New Zealand supplied £21,694 or 8 per cent.
-Exports were valued at £16,970 in 1938-39, and have risen from £9,024 in 1945-46 to £185,464 in 1958-59.
+Before the 1939-45 War, the only means of transport to the island was by ship, but the building of the aerodrome in 1943 made the island far more accessible and a tourist industry has developed which is at present limited only by the accommodation available, there being at present one licensed residential hotel and five guest houses. - (iii) Government Instrumentalities.
+A large proportion of the population is employed by Commonwealth Government instrumentalities, namely:-Department of Civil Aviation, Norfolk Island Administration, Overseas Telecommunications Commission, and Department of the Interior (Meteorological Branch).
+The bulk of the finance for the operation of these instrumentalities is supplied by the Commonwealth Government and this greatly increases the income of the island. - 5.
+Trade, Transport and Communication.-Imports to Norfolk Island since the 1939-45 War have risen from £32,402 in 1945-46 to £288,788 in 1959-60.
+In 1959-60, the major proportion (£244,634 or 85 per cent.) came from Australia, while New Zealand supplied £10,286 or 4 per cent.
+Exports have risen from £9,024 in 1945-46 to £187,479 in 1959-60.
 The big increase is due mainly to the commencement of operations by the whaling station in the 1956-57 season.
-Australia was the principal market, exports thereto amounting to £176,779 in 1958-59, while exports to New Zealand amounted to £2,653 and those to Pacific Islands to £6,032.
+Australia was the principal market, exports thereto amounting to £179,673 in 1959-60, while exports to New Zealand amounted to £2,705 and those to Pacific Islands to £3,943.